optimacare/OasisAzureDeployment/README.md

 Wait another 30 seconds.
 If it still is `False` read the [troubleshooting guide](https://cert-manager.io/docs/faq/acme/) to investigate the request.

+### Base / Azure deployment gets stuck

+Go to the Azure Portal -> Resource Groups -> <your group> -> Deployments to look for details about the deployment process.

+I have encountered errors in the AKS deployment such as **Gateway timeout** and **Internal server error**.
+I suspect this is some error on Azures side and not with the bicep script itself.
+Try change location if you can, that usually solves the issue.

 # 6 - Questions about design